fernandozuher/naoqi_webots/README.md

 # naoqi_webots

-This repository is a refactored version of the controller (Webots terminology) named *naoqisim*: https://github.com/cyberbotics/naoqisim
+This repository is a refactored version of the controller named *naoqisim*: https://github.com/cyberbotics/naoqisim

 It aims to solve bugs and outdated pieces of code of the deprecated naoqi-c++-sdk used in it.